 But if you want to visit the actual breweries for yourself (which I highly recommend) then you’ll need to head out of town.
 One of the closest is Altitude Brewing which is conveniently located along the edge of Lake Wakatipu in Frankton.
 Another is Searchlight Brewery which’s located in the industrial complex just off Gorge Road.
 Both breweries are outstanding, and it’s hard to pick a favorite, so why not just visit both?

-Visiting a craft brewery is one of the best indoor activities in Queenstown.
-The best part is, craft beer in Queenstown is relatively cheap and a large beer will only cost around $9 NZD.
+The best part is, craft beer here is relatively cheap, and a large beer will only cost around $9 NZD.
 Also, if craft beer is something you love as much as I do then consider joining a craft beer tour in Queenstown.
 The tour is a great introduction to the breweries and you get to actually see how the beer is made.

 3. Have a BBQ at St Omar Park